altumguides/altumguides.github.io/index.md

 ![alt text](img/Interface.png)

 The UI consists of several parts that each have their own uses.
 I will break them down below and explain what each part is for.
   1. The top left section of the page indicates whether or not a subject has been annotated.
-Nothing will be here when the current subject has no response.
+When this is empty, it means that no response has been recorded for the current subject.
 When you submit, a dialogue box will appear in this section to show you what you have submitted.

-  - The top right section of the page contains a navigation panel.
-You can type in an index number and press the navigate button to tell the page to display the images of the subject at that index number.
-  - The top middle section of the page contains information about the subject that the images are displayed of.
+  2. The top middle section of the page contains information about the subject that the images are displayed of.
 Use this information to help decide whether or not a subject has sufficient distinct images.
 	  - `Celebrity Index`: The index of the subject.
 	  - `Celebrity name`: Name of the subject.
 	  - `Number of pictures`: The total number of pictures that this subject has.
 	  - `Ratio of pictures`: Selected images / total number of images.
 	  - `Percentage`: The percentage of images that are not selected.
 Ratio of pictures multiplied by 100.
+  - The top right section of the page contains a navigation panel.
+You can type in an index number and press the navigate button to tell the page to display the images of the subject at that index number.
   - The bottom section of the page contains four buttons.
 	  - At the far left and right corners are buttons that will respectively bring up the subject at one index lower or higher than the current index shown.
 	  - In the middle are the submit buttons.
 The green `Good` button will annotate the current subject as having sufficient distinct images, and the red `Bad` button will annotate the current subject as the opposite.